MystenLabs/sui/doc/src/learn/how-sui-works.md

     AC2 <==>|Network TCP| Authority2
 ```

-Sui validators agree on and execute transactions in parallel with high throughput using [Byzantine Consistent Broadcast](https://en.wikipedia.org/wiki/Byzantine_fault).
+The validators on the Sui blockchain do not require consensus to process transactions involving exclusively owned objects.
+Instead, they execute transactions in parallel at high throughput, utilizing [Byzantine Consistent Broadcast](https://en.wikipedia.org/wiki/Byzantine_fault).
+For objects that involve shared objects, the validators employ [Bullshark](https://arxiv.org/abs/2209.05633) , a high-throughput DAG-base consensus protocol.

 ## System overview

 This section is written for a technical audience wishing to gain more insight about how Sui achieves its main performance and security objectives.

 Sui assumes the typical blockchain transaction is a user-to-user transfer or asset manipulation and optimizes for that scenario.
-As a result, Sui distinguishes between two types of assets (i) owned objects that can be modified only by their specific owner, and (ii) shared objects that have no specific owners and can be modified by more than one user.
+As a result, Sui distinguishes between two types of assets (i) owned objects that can be modified only by their specific owner and hence should never be under contention, and (ii) shared objects that have no specific owners and can be modified by more than one user.
 This distinction allows for a design that achieves very low latency by forgoing [consensus](architecture/consensus.md) for simple transactions involving only owned objects.

-Sui mitigates a major hindrance to blockchain growth: [head-of-line blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking).
-Blockchain nodes maintain an accumulator that represents the state of the entire blockchain, such as the latest certified transactions.
-Nodes participate in a consensus protocol to add an update to that state reflecting the transaction’s modification to blocks (add, remove, mutate).
-That consensus protocol leads to an agreement on the state of the blockchain before the increment, the validity and suitability of the state update itself, and the state of the blockchain after the increment.
-On a periodic basis, these increments are collected in the accumulator.

-In Sui, this [consensus](architecture/consensus.md)  protocol is required only when the transaction involves shared objects.
-For this, Sui offers the Narwhal DAG-based mempool and efficient Byzantine Fault Tolerant (BFT) consensus via Bullshark.
-When shared objects are involved, the Sui validators play the role of more active validators in other blockchains to totally order the transaction with respect to other transactions accessing shared objects.
+In Sui, [consensus](architecture/consensus.md) is only required when the transaction involves shared objects.
+For this, Sui employes the [Narwhal DAG-based mempool](https://arxiv.org/abs/2105.11827) and an efficient Byzantine Fault Tolerant (BFT) consensus via Bullshark.
+When shared objects are involved, the Sui validators play a similar role to validators in other blockchains and totally order transactions accessing shared objects.

 Because Sui focuses on managing specific objects rather than a single aggregation of state, it also reports on them in a unique way: (i) every object in Sui has a unique version number, and (ii) every new version is created from a transaction that may involve several dependencies, themselves versioned objects.